JasperHG90/chitchat-docker/README.md

 ## Initial setup

 **NOTE:** You may need to use superuser ('sudo') privileges for the commands below.
-If you see a permissions error, simply prepend 'sudo' to the command.
+You have two options if you see a permissions error:

+1. Add yourself to the docker sudo group (recommended)

+  - On linux: `sudo usermod -a -G docker chitchat`

+2. Prepend 'sudo' to the command (not recommended)

 The initial setup of chitchat can be configured by calling: